 You should compare current day rates and the rates your insurance is charging people who are five to ten years older than you.

 Optional Coverage Choices

-I’ve logged my own OPD expenses for the years 2011 to 2014.
-While not necessarily representative, it gives you an idea of the cost of OPD treatment at top tier international hospitals in Bangkok for a guy in his 30s.
-Nearly all treatments took place at Bumrungrad, with the remaining few occurring at Samitivej Sukhumvit.
+I’ve logged my own OPD costs between 2015 and 2017.
+While not representative, my costs give you an idea of the cost of OPD treatment at top-tier international hospitals in Bangkok for men in their thirties.

 |Year||Visits||Average Cost per Visit||Total Cost|

 During these years I had two major health checkups.
 The most costly was a stomach checkup at Bumrungrad in 2015, which, including doctor and facility costs, came to 21,973 baht.

 Most people I know don’t get OPD coverage because treatment isn’t that pricey here.

 Going to a hospital in Bangkok costs anywhere from 700 baht to 3,000 baht, depending on the fanciness of the hospital and the doctor’s chosen medical field.